7 Tips To Choose Your Battles and Fight For What Matters

 6) Have an exit point

-All battles can be won if you have unlimited resources.
+All battles can be won if we have unlimited resources.
 The reality though is that we don’t have unlimited resources.
 We can’t spend forever working on a problem if it’s not progressing despite our best effort.

 Have an exit point where you say, “Okay, that’s it.
 Time to cut my losses and move on.”
 This is the point where you exit the battle because you have incurred your maximum loss and you don’t want to invest any more time or energy into this.

-One time my husband and I got ripped off of US$40 in Bali.
-A cab driver made use of the fact that we were not familiar with the local currency and lied to us about the bill (which was US$4).
-I remembered he was smiling gleefully to himself as he took the money from us.
-While this is not a lot of money in general, this amount goes a long way in Indonesia, and we were more peeved with the dishonesty of the driver than anything.
+While this is not a lot of money in general, this amount goes a long way in Indonesia, and we were more peeved about the dishonesty of the driver than anything.
 It was also our honeymoon and we felt irritated to have met such a dishonest person during a celebratory event.
 Our hotel staff was helpful and tried to track down the driver, such as reviewing the CCTV and calling a suspect back to our hotel, to no avail.

 A cafe in Bali, during nightime